AB Electronics Website

 We would also like to be able to buy a workshop in our local area but the costs to buy and equip a workshop for larger-scale electronics production are very high and we will need to save for a few years to be able to go ahead with these expansion plans.
 We have considered renting workshop space in a local business park but the leases are very short and expensive and we wouldn’t be able to add the modifications to the building needed for fume extraction systems.

-We would appreciate any feedback for new expansion boards in the comments below or send me an email via the contact form on the blog.
+We would appreciate any feedback for new development boards in the comments below or send me an email via the contact form on the blog.